 - a.
 To ensure vegetation is properly planted and installed in a timely manner. - b.
-To increase the compatibility of development in adjacent zoning districts, minimize the potential adverse impacts of adjacent land uses, increase privacy, and minimize the trespass of undue sound and light between adjacent properties. - c.
+To increase the compatibility of DEVELOPMENT in adjacent zoning districts, minimize the potential adverse impacts of adjacent land USES, increase privacy, and minimize the trespass of undue sound and light between adjacent properties. - c.
 To protect existing trees and expand the city's mature tree canopy in order to enhance the quality of life within Somerville. - d.
 To promote a healthy urban forest.

 - a.
-This section is applicable to all development involving the construction of a new principal building, site improvements, or the construction or reconstruction of a surface parking lot or civic space. - Modifications to an existing principal building type, the addition of permitted building components and frontages to an existing principal building type, changes in use, and the construction of a new accessory structures are permitted without triggering the standards of this section. - c.
+This section is applicable to all DEVELOPMENT involving the construction of a new PRINCIPAL BUILDING, SITE improvements, or the construction or reconstruction of a SURFACE PARKING LOT OF CIVIC SPACE. - b.
+Modifications to an existing PRINCIPAL BUILDING TYPE, the addition of Building Components and frontages to an existing PRINCIPAL BUILDING TYPE, changes in use, and the construction of a new accessory structures are permitted without triggering the standards of this section. - c.
 Normal maintenance of a existing principal building type including, but not limited to painting, roof replacement, re-siding, window replacement, and other improvements deemed to be cosmetic in nature by the Building Official, is permitted without triggering the standards of this section. - d.
-Resealing or re-striping of a parking lot, which does not entail paving, resurfacing, or replacement of the asphalt, concrete, or other surface paving material, is permitted without triggering the standards of this section. - e.
-When compliance is triggered for an existing surface parking lot, the landscape standards of this section take precedence over parking standards found elsewhere in this Ordinance.
+Resealing or re-striping of a PARKING LOT, which does not entail paving, resurfacing, or replacement of the asphalt, concrete, or other surface paving material, is permitted without triggering the standards of this section. - e.
+When compliance is triggered for an existing SURFACE PARKING LOT, the landscape standards of this section take precedence over parking standards found elsewhere in this Ordinance.